rouge3877/HZip/Readme.md

 ```

 This script will compress the input file, decompress the compressed file, and compare the original and decompressed files.
 It will also automatically create a `test` directory in the root of the project and store the compressed and decompressed files there.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License